ben-tinc/trm-preview/presentations/sneak_preview/slides.md

 <figcaption>Source: <a href="https://www.hedden-information.com/what-is-a-thesaurus-and-what-is-it-good-for/">https://www.hedden-information.com/what-is-a-thesaurus-and-what-is-it-good-for/</a>.</figcaption>
 </figure>

-## HTE as basis (?)
+Notes: Das Wort "Thesaurus" hat fach- und kontextabhängig unterschiedliche Bedeutungen.
+Und selbst innerhalb des SFB sprechen wir über zwei unterschiedliche Dinge jeweils als Thesaurus:
+1. Thesaurus im weiteren Sinne: das Gesamtsystem, das Konzepte mit Textstellen verknüpft, und auch den Zugang dazu ermöglicht.
+2. Thesaurus im technischen (Information Retrieval) Sinne: ein Spezialfall eines kontrollierten Vokabulars, dass im Grunde eine Konzepthierarchie modelliert.
+In erster Linie geht es heute um die zweite Definition, auch wenn die Motivation und das Ziel des Ganzen natürlich ein System im ersten Sinne ist.

+## Historical Thesaurus of English

-* project of the University of Glasgow
+* project of the University of Glasgow  <!-- .element class="fragment"  -->
-* Website: HTE, based on ODE
+* Website: HTE, based on ODE  <!-- .element class="fragment"  -->
-* specific for English language (but _various kinds_ of English)
+* specific for English language (but various kinds of English)  <!-- .element class="fragment"  -->
-* combines rich taxonomy with concrete utterances from ODE
+* combines rich taxonomy with concrete utterances from ODE  <!-- .element class="fragment"  -->

+Notes: Schon von Beginn an wurde entschieden, dass der TRM nicht bei Null anfangen, sondern auf dem HTE aufbauen sollte.
+Wichtig ist dabei, dass
+1. HTE eigentlich ein T im ersten Sinne ist, und
+2. gerade deshalb unser Zugang leider sehr eingeschränkt ist.

-### Access to HTE
+### Access to the HTE

-* not Open Access
+* not Open Access  <!-- .element class="fragment"  -->
-* no API (except crawling the website)
+* no API (except crawling the website)  <!-- .element class="fragment"  -->
-* agreement on re-use
+* agreement on re-use, BUT…  <!-- .element class="fragment"  -->

-### Access to HTE (cont.)
+### Access to the HTE (cont.)

+* we only have access to the taxonomy data <!-- .element class="fragment"  -->
-* two different sets of categories
+* two different sets of categories  <!-- .element class="fragment"  -->
   * full HTE set, e.g. '01.04.02': "Anthropocentrism" (~144,000 concepts)
   * thematic category set (TC), e.g. 'AD01': "Science of mankind" (4,033 concepts)
   * TC is supposed to be used for human queries and visualizations; it is not as readily accessible via the website
-* we _only_ have access to the taxonomy data, and _only_ of the TC set!
+* we only have access to the TC set!  <!-- .element class="fragment"  -->

 <!-- .slide: data-background-iframe="https://ht.ac.uk/category/#id=39622" -->

 Notes: The TC mapping is not easily searchable in the web interface, but it is visible by using the detail view of a full HTE category.
 While in theory the TC set of categories seems like a good fit for our project, in practice I found it to be _weird_.
-TODO: show cases of weirdness!
+We will see some of the weirdness when I give you a quick glance on what we currently have.